 Possess strong interpersonal and communication skills

 Have a desire to love and serve others

 Be dedicated to living in community with other young adults in a structured environment.

 There are five primary components to the Project Transformation internship experience:

 Applicants should apply online.
-A personal resume and contact information for 3 references are required to complete the application.
-After your application is received, you will be contacted by the program director Chelsea Jones to schedule an interview.
+A personal resume and contact information for 2 references are required to complete the application.
+After your application is received, you will be contacted by Program Director, Elijah Ferebee, to schedule an interview.

 When possible, Project Transformation seeks to partner with the home churches of our interns.
 To understand ways to partner with your home church should you be selected, review the Partner Letter of Commitment and be prepared to speak to your pastor and or mission leader.